even4void/aliquote/content/post/nyxt-v3.md

 </table>
 </small>

-In addition to the above mappings where custom mappings are highlited using an asterisk, I also use a custom shortcut to open the current buffer in Firefox:
+In addition to the above mappings where custom mappings are highlighted using an asterisk, I also use a custom shortcut (<kbd>C-o</kbd>) to open the current buffer in Firefox:

 ```lisp
 (define-command-global open-external-browser ()